Overnight Sourdough Waffles

 Refrigeration

 The recipe in Breads from the La Brea Bakery calls for leaving the batter out at room temperature overnight.
-With a high percentage of whole grains at 100%+ inoculation, I felt the mixture would be too active to sit out that long.
+With a high percentage of whole grains and 100%+ inoculation, I felt the mixture would be too active to sit out that long.
 Inoculation is the ratio of sourdough starter to fresh flour.
-My starter typically doubles in 2-3 hours at that inoculation.
 I refrigerate the batter overnight and bookend that cold nap with a room-temperature resting period on Day 1 and Day 2.

 Milk, Baking Soda, Vanilla

-I increased the milk by 2 ounces to account for the whole grains, increased the baking soda by 1/4 teaspoon to 1/2 teaspoon, and added 1/8 teaspoon Penzeys double-strength vanilla.
+I increased the milk by 2 ounces to account for the whole grains, increased the baking soda by 1/4 teaspoon to 1/2 teaspoon, and added 1/4 teaspoon vanilla.
 Minor tweaks that rolled over from my sourdough pancake recipe.

 Egg Whites